 Basically, using high-efficiency HVAC equipment as well as HVAC equipment that is sized right to your home square footage is the basic requirement to reduce your heating and air conditioning bills.
-But the reduction of your heating and cooling cost can come other places as well:
+But the reduction of your heating and cooling cost can come from other places as well:

+Proper heating and cooling (HVAC) equipment size – Older homes have been using older home heating and cooling equipment that are usually too big so that it can heat or cool the home quickly.
+But oversized heating and cooling equipment goes through what’s known as “short cycles”, or fails to run long enough to reach its most efficient levels.
+The efficiency of air conditioners is low when they first start and increases gradually, reaching peak efficiency in about 10 minutes.
 Bursts of warm or cold air from oversized units can trick the thermostats into shutting off the system before the whole house is warm or cool.
 Using the right size of heating and cooling equipment means immediate savings first by not buying a bigger than needed, more expensive furnace or air conditioner.
 The other benefit is a quieter home as the right sized heating and cooling equipment delivers the right volumes of air over longer periods of time which in turn reduces indoor noise caused when conditioned air moves through ducts and registers at high speeds and when systems frequently start and stop.

 This equipment is usually more equipment but is an investment that pays for itself within several years and then turns into a pure profit proposition.

-Having the furnace in the middle of the house is key to perfect air flow to all rooms and having the thermostat located in a middle room, not near a door, a window or high traffic area will also mean more accurate reading and thus controlled, even operation.
+HVAC equipment location – Your furnace location, ductwork location, return air location, and most importantly thermostat location are key factors to the proper flow of air in the house and the perfect temperature in all rooms of the house.
+Having the furnace in the middle of the house is key to perfect air flow to all rooms and having the thermostat located in a middle room, not near a door, a window, or high traffic area will also mean more accurate reading and thus controlled, even operation.